 There are restrooms, picnic benches and BBQs at the Angel Island Immigration Station Site.
 The weather on Angel Island can change quickly from warm and sunny to windy, cold, and foggy.
 We recommend dressing in layers including a jacket.
 You may want to pack a snack, lunch and drinks as there is no food service at the Immigration Station site.

 Located at Ayala Cove, the Angel Island Company offers concessions including food and drinks, TramTours, Bike Rentals and the Cove Cafe.
 These operate seasonally.
 They are open weekends only in March, April, Spetember (Thursday-Monday), October & until mid-November, and daily May through August.
 For more current information, please visit their web site: http://www.angelisland.com/

 Private boats can use the boat slips or mooring buoys at Ayala Cove.
-Slips, 30′ to 50′, are open year round from 8 am to sunset and cost $4.
-Mooring fees are $10/night May 15 - Sept.
-15, and $7/night the rest of the year.
+Slips, 30′ to 50′, are open year round from 8 am to sunset and cost $15/day.
+Mooring fees are $30/night year round.
 Slips and buoys are on a first-come first-served basis.

 For more camping and other State Parks information, call (415) 435-1915 or visithttp://www.parks.ca.gov/angelisand